devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 `Solution:`

-1. Make sure you are on latest version or atleast you are using devtron version v0.6.9 or above.
-You can check your devtron version using `kubectl -n devtroncd get installers installer-devtron -o jsonpath='{.status.sync.data}' | grep "^LTAG=" | cut -d"=" -f2-`
+1. Make sure you are on latest version or at least you are using Devtron version v0.6.9 or above.
+You can check your Devtron version using `kubectl -n devtroncd get installers installer-devtron -o jsonpath='{.status.sync.data}' | grep "^LTAG=" | cut -d"=" -f2-`
 1. Take a backup of devtron secret using `kubectl get secret devtron-secret -n devtroncd -o yaml > devtron-secret-backup.yaml`
 2. Edit devtron secret using `kubectl edit secret devtron-secret -n devtroncd` and remove the key value pairs of ADMIN_PASSWORD, admin.password and admin.passwordMtime
 3. Restart argocd dex server to create new admin password for devtron using `kubectl delete po -n devtroncd -l app.kubernetes.io/name=argocd-dex-server`
 4. Run the command given above to get the new admin password

-#### 19. After installing Devtron using Helm, getting the admin password does not work.(if using windows)
+#### 19. After installing Devtron using Helm, getting 'the admin password does not work' (if using Windows)

 `Debug`